b0rgbart3/team-profile-generator/README.md

 <a name="Features"></a>
 ## Features
+1. accepts project title as user input
-1. any number of employees
+2. can accept any number of employees
-2. custom attributes based on employee type
+3. includes custom attributes based on employee type
-3. custom styling for each type of employee
+4. includes custom styling for each type of employee (manager, engineer, or intern)

 ### Template files